About dye sublimation and how it works

 The factors that depend on success

-There are many factors that can be the difference between success and failure.
-A lot of things need to be taken into account.
+There are many factors to take into account with the dye sublimation process.
+All these factors combined can be the difference between success and failure.
 Not only does it depend on the person doing the dye sublimation.
 It also depends on the customer being well informed.
+We’ll outline the most important factors.

 Getting the temperature and time right is very important

 Time and temperature play a big part in successful dye sublimation.
 Some items need to be ‘baked’ at a moderate temperature while other items require a higher temperature.
-The length of time that an item is left in the heatpress is also an important factor.
-For example, a ceramic plate only needs a very short amount of time at a low temperature.
-Otherwise the paper get’s a ‘burnt’ look which in turn will spoil the finished result.
-A ceramic mug needs twice as long at a low temperature.
-Metal plates require a higher temperature but need to be baked for longer than a ceramic plate but not quite as long as a ceramic mug.
+The length of time that an item is left in the heat press is also an important factor.

 Dye sublimation requires a white surface for best results.